 Our Training Day class offerings will be changing up this Winter and going forward starting in December!
 New exciting class offerings will be presented on a rotating basis.
-Each month we will offer these long time favorite classes every 2nd Saturday: Open shooting of handguns and .22LR rifles, 9am-Noon, - $5; Defensive Pistol clinic, 9am-Noon, - $10; Women's Free Range Afternoon, 1-4pm, - Free; Community Youth Shooting Sports, 2-4pm, - Free; Trap is open 9-1pm, -$5/round, Introduction to Handguns, ($20).
+Each month we will offer these longtime favorite classes every 2nd Saturday: Open shooting of handguns and .22LR rifles, 9am-Noon, - $5; Defensive Pistol clinic, 9am-Noon, - $10; Women's Free Range Afternoon, 1-4pm, - Free; Community Youth Shooting Sports, 2-4pm, - Free; Trap is open 9-Noon, -$5/round, Introduction to Handguns, ($20).
 9:00AM to Noon, and the Long Rifle Range, ($10) 9AM – 1PM

 The "Pistol First Steps "(Introduction to Handguns)($20) Classroom and Bay 2, 9AM-1PM Class gives you the opportunity to receive formal training in handguns and establishes a solid base for continued skill development.
 Your class fee includes eye and ear protection, targets, printed materials and all range support.
 We will furnish free of charge handguns and ammunition if you do not want to use your own or if you have not yet made a choice.
 Should you wish, you may bring your personal handgun (we will teach you to use it).
 Please contact us to ensure we have ammunition in your caliber if you bring your personal handgun, of bring your own ammunition.